MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     class Note : RLMObject {
     }

 So we've dynamically imported the Realm library so we have access to this functionality.
-You remeber Alt-Clicking?
+You remember Alt-Clicking?
 Try it now on *RLMObject*.
 Realm objects are just like normal object, you just subclass *RLMObject* to get started.

 > [action]